At Segerstrom Center for the Arts, we strive to meet the needs of each one of our patrons. For the most personalized service, please call our

 Open Captioning provided by c2 (Caption Coalition) Inc.

 ASL Interpretation-American Sign Language.
-The interpreters stand in Orchestra near door 1.
+The interpreters stand in Orchestra near door 1 for Broadway shows.
+The interpreter placement for Family shows is normally house left and placement varies for the Dance ASL Preview Talk interpreter.
 We have seats available in all price levels (subject to availability).
 Recommended for patrons who are hearing impaired that understand ASL.

 Click here to view and purchase AD/OC/ASL performances.